ketkiambekar/NJIT-capstone-project/README.md

 The app caters to individuals experiencing cancer and offers a forum functionality among other features.

 This project creates a Topic Classification Module for identifying topics being talked in a post message in the app.
+This would be helpful for friend recommendation (profile matching) within the app.

 The project consists of 3 parts:
 ## 1) Topic Modelling :